-The Dean of each academic School or College, with the advice and assistance of the Vice President for Academic Affairs, is responsible for the organization and function of the School or College.
-The School or College Dean, to the extent possible, facilitate consensus among assigned Faculty and exercise responsibility for its academic and administrative functions; including all aspects of curricula planning and development, Faculty and staff evaluation, outcomes assessment, Faculty development, budgets, and facilities of the School or College.
-This authority is exercised in the context of shared governance with the School or College Faculty.
-The Deans report to the Vice President for Academic Affairs and may serve as full-time administrators.
+The Dean of each academic School or College, with the advice and assistance of the Vice President for Academic Affairs (VPAA) or Provost, is responsible for the organization and function of the School or College.
+The Deans, report to the VPAA/Provost and serve as full-time administrators.

-a.Responsibilities/Authority of Dean:
+a.
+Responsibilities/Authority of Dean: